 Please note, whether you are a member of the public or a solicitor, you should not supply a mortgage account number with Bank of Ireland Mortgages or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Bank of Ireland Mortgages, personal details or details of the property to which the redemption statement with Bank of Ireland Mortgages relates

-Hardly a week goes by where we do not receive enquiries as to where a conveyancing practice can retrieve a redemption statement from Bank of Ireland Mortgages.
+Almost every week we receive enquiries as to where a solicitor can retrieve a redemption statement from Bank of Ireland Mortgages.
 The purpose of this page is to assist in supplying contact information for Bank of Ireland Mortgages in terms of knowing where to apply for a redemption statement.
 We are not Bank of Ireland Mortgages

 Please complete the following form: